root-signals/rs-sdk/cli/README.md

 *   `--request`: Request text.
 *   `--response`: Response text to evaluate.
 *   `--contexts`: JSON list of context strings.
 E.g., `'["ctx1"]'`
-*   `--functions`: JSON array for the "functions" field.
 *   `--expected-output`: Expected output text.
 *   `--tag`: Add one or more tags.